algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 | CPP | 11 |
 | Bazel | 6.11 |
 | google test | 1.12.0 |

+We try to use the longest LTS possible to make sure that the software is not outdated.

 ### What is Bazel?